bbernstein/homebridge-snowsense/README.md

 I had originally made additions to [homebridge-weather-station-extended](https://github.com/naofireblade/homebridge-weather-station-extended), a more sophisticated weather forecasting add-on where I had added fields indicating that it had snowed recently or was expected to snow soon, but that required more complex setup from the iPhone App.
 I wanted to make something simpler at the front-end and have this single-purpose.

 Thanks to @mbriney on github for pointing out that the wunderground api is going away and suggesting DarkSky for the replacement api.

+Thanks to @apollo316 on github for pointing out that the DarkSky api is going away and @nicoryan and others for recommending OpenWeather.

 ## How to set up the automation